 Limited to 20 students.
 Fall semester: Senior Resident Artist Gloman and Professor Keller.
-Spring semester: Professor Keller.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Professor Keller.2020-21: Offered in Fall 2020, Spring 2021

 (Offered as HIST 242 [USP], ARCH 242, and AHRA 133.)
 Using architecture, artifacts, visual evidence and documentary sources, the course examines social and cultural forces affecting the design and use of domestic architecture, home furnishings, and domestic technology in the eastern United States from 1600 to 1960.
 In addition to providing a survey of American domestic architecture, the course provides an introduction to the study of American material culture.
 Field trips to Historic Deerfield, Old Sturbridge Village, Hartford, Connecticut, and sites in Amherst form an integral part of the course.
 Two class meetings per week.

 Limited to 25 students.
 Omitted 2016-17.
 Professor K. Sweeney.2020-21: Not offered